kalub92/rideshare-app/README.md

 To install the required dependencies for building the project.

+Next, go to your [Firebase console](https://console.firebase.google.com) and create a new project.
+Click `Add Firebase to your iOS app` and run through the Quickstart setup instructions.
+At the end, you can download a `Info.plist` file from Firebase.

+Drag it into your project as instructed by Firebase and delete the one that's already in the project.

 ### Installing ###

 To install the app on a device for testing, simply connect your device, chose it in the device list in Xcode and click on Run.